-Finally, an air guide plate was also added to further prevent the creation of any vortice, and other simulations were carried in parallel to find out the optimal angle for construction
+Finally, an air guide plate was also added to further prevent the creation of any vortice, and other simulations were carried out in parallel to find out the optimal angle for construction.

 With SimScale we achieved results very quickly and were able to improve the design of the pipe in less than a working day!

 Running multiple simulations simultaneously helped us speed up the process, and we had more time to complete the CAD drawings.

 Optimized Design in Only One Working Day

 Glanzner’s client was impressed by the results, and the improvement in the design delivered by Sebastian.